 Just booked a long-anticipated vacation?
 Celebratory dance!
 Just enrolled in the maintenance plan for your HVAC system?
 That’s far less exciting.
 But when your AC quits in a heat wave, you’ll be dancing when the tech shows up for priority service.

 As investors, sometimes we need a reminder why we enroll in the less flashy stuff, too.
-2022 was a tough ride for both equity and fixed-income investors.
-And as the Federal Reserve (Fed) continues to fight inflation, fixed-income investors in particular are likely to face additional volatility and challenges.
+In the last few years, as the Federal Reserve (Fed) has adjusted policy and shifted interest rates, fixed-income investors have faced unusual volatility.

 Team Bonds vs. Team Stocks: It’s Not Really a Competition

 There’s a give and take to diversified, balanced portfolios.
-2022 was the exception, not the rule: It was one of just a handful of years on record in which both stocks and bonds both produced negative returns for the year.
+There are just a handful of years on record in which both stocks and bonds both produced negative returns for the year.
 Generally, when stocks have been volatile, bonds have provided a welcome degree of stabilization.